cmu-phil/tetrad-manual-rtd/docs/data.formats.md

 - Missing values are written by default as: `*`, though other options are also supported.
 - Mixed data (continuous + discrete) is allowed.
 - Variable order in the header determines column order throughout the file.
+- It is important not to end a line with a delimiter, as this can cause parsing errors.

 ---